 If the debtor has no permanent residence, a commercial court having real competence and territorial jurisdiction is the one located in the area of the debtor’s temporary residence.

-Pre-bankruptcy proceedings may not be instituted if the bankruptcy proceedings have already been instituted.
+If the bankruptcy proceedings have already been instituted, pre-bankruptcy proceedings may not be instituted.

 Bankruptcy proceedings may be instituted by:

-All court documents (including court decisions, summons and the like) are delivered by posting the document on the website e-Court Notice Board, unless otherwise stipulated by law.
-The delivery is deemed complete with the expiry of 8 days following the date of publication of the document on the mentioned website.
+The service of documents is deemed complete with the expiry of 8 days following the date of publication of the document on the e-Court Notice Board website.

-Prior proceedings are a non-mandatory (optional) part of bankruptcy proceedings that precedes the decision on instituting bankruptcy proceedings and is carried out for the purpose of determining the prerequisites for instituting bankruptcy proceedings.
+Prior proceedings are a non-mandatory (optional) part of bankruptcy proceedings that precede the decision on instituting bankruptcy proceedings and is carried out for the purpose of determining the prerequisites for instituting bankruptcy proceedings.

 The court decides on instituting, conducting and closing the bankruptcy proceedings, appoints and supervises the bankruptcy manager and the board of creditors and carries out other activities to ensure that the bankruptcy is conducted in accordance with the law and that the creditors receive payment.